lesnik2u/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

 ```
 a ->
   a ->
     a  -> start(666)
   c -> covering(666)
-    c -> end(666)
+    c↑ -> end(666)
 ```

-The merge cursor will first proceed along "aaa" where the first source (advancing to "ab") does not have any `precedingState`, and thus the merge reports "null" for "aa" and the `start(666)` state for "aaa" unchanged.
+The merge cursor will first proceed along "aaa" where the first source (advancing to "ab") does not have any `precedingState`, and thus the merge reports "null" for "", "a" and "aa", and the `start(666)` state for "aaa" unchanged.
 On the next advance this source moves beyond the other cursor's "ab" position.
 The merge thus follows the second source, but the first has a `precedingState` of `covering(666)`, which must be reflected in the reported states.
 The second cursor has no `state` for "ab", thus the merge reports `covering(666)` as the state for "ab".

 The next advance takes the second source to "abc", with `start(555)` state.
-The merge resolved is called with `start(555)` and `covering(666)` as arguments.
+The merge resolver is called with `start(555)` and `covering(666)` as arguments.
 Typically, the resolvers we use drop smaller deletion timestamps, so this returns `covering(666)` unchanged.